Optimize your ROI with SaaS marketing metrics: key indicators that measure the effectiveness of your marketing efforts in driving business growth.

 11. Revenue churn

 Revenue churn is the percentage of lost revenue due to customers canceling their subscriptions.
-Sounds a lot like customer churn, but there’s a difference.
-Customer churn focuses on how many people leave, while revenue churn focuses on how much money the company is losing from churn.
+It sounds a lot like customer churn, but there’s a difference.

 Man walking out of a business office to signify customer churn rate for SaaS businesses